 Scenario 3: Electronic Music Producer

 Profile: A Techno producer earning £25K annually through releases, DJ bookings, and production-for-hire.
 Known for signature sound design and synthesis techniques.
 These are the kind of technical processes that are, uncomfortably, quite reverse engineerable from released tracks.
-November 2025 status: £21,500 year-to-date income, which represents a 14% decline.
-But the business model has shifted significantly mid-year.
+By November 2025, he had earned £21,500 which was down 14% from the same time in 2024.

 Q3 and Q4 brought the pivot.
 They stopped competing with AI and started supervising it instead.